MichalLytek/type-graphql/docs/bootstrap.md

 ## Create typeDefs and resolvers map

-TypeGraphQL provides a second way to generate the GraphQL schema - the `buildTypeDefsAndResolvers` function.\
+TypeGraphQL provides a second way to generate the GraphQL schema - the `buildTypeDefsAndResolvers` function.
-There is also the `buildTypeDefsAndResolversSync` method which doesn't need `await` before being invoked.

 It accepts the same `BuildSchemaOptions` as the `buildSchema` function but instead of an executable `GraphQLSchema`, it creates a typeDefs and resolversMap pair that you can use e.g. with [`graphql-tools`](https://github.com/apollographql/graphql-tools):